gigamon-dev/SubspaceServer/README.md

 ## About
 This is a cross-platform server written in C#.
 It was developed based on the *A Small Subspace Server* (*ASSS*) open-source project and can be considered a derivative.
 As such, the modular design closely resembles that of *ASSS* and is meant to be extended in very much the same ways.

 This project aims to match the core functionality of *ASSS*.
 Contrary to its name, *ASSS* is not "small".
-Porting over everything in *ASSS* is not a realistic goal, therefore a choice had to be made on what is considered core functionality.
+Porting over everything in *ASSS* is not a realistic goal, therefore a choice had to be made on what is considered essential.
 Nearly everything needed to run a zone is available.
-However, support for flag games is not yet ready.
 See [asss-equivalents](./doc/asss-equivalents.md) for a more detailed listing.
 Also, see [additional-features](./doc/additional-features.md) for information about features that this server adds, which are not in *ASSS*.

 For guidance on how to extend the server, see the [Developer Guide](./doc/developer-guide.md).